sanidhyasinha/ROP-Deep-Learning/README.md

 - **Open-source Datasets**: DRIVE, Kaggle, and related sources.
 - **Libraries Used**: PyTorch, TensorFlow, OpenCV, and NumPy.
 - Thanks to medical experts and contributors who made the labeled data available.

----

-Feel free to use this template for your project and customize it further! 🚀